Make-to-Order (MTO) or Made-to-Order: Definition & The Guide

 Pros and Cons of MTO

-The following steps outline key actions needed to successfully implement an MTO approach, including:
+The following steps outline key actions needed for the Make-to-Order process to work, including:

 Analyze Customer Demand